 It was a fundraiser to honor the work God did through the NICU staff.

-Our contribution funded a giraffe bed, which is a piece of expensive equipment that has a very speciality use.
+Our contribution funded a giraffe bed, which is a piece of expensive equipment that is often one of the first to get axed come budget time because it’s got a very speciality use.

-This race is part of our story and one of my favorite running experiences!
+This is part of our story and One of my favorite running experiences!